-This English language production uses just two singers, an actor, and four instrumentalists (clarinet, violin, cello and synthesizer) to BT at 45th St. @1stunning effect.
+This English language production uses just two singers, an actor, and four instrumentalists (clarinet, violin, cello and synthesizer) to stunning effect.
 With minimal changes to Puccini's original text and music (some of Puccini's music has been exchanged for the spoken word), the poignant play that inspired the opera emerges, as powerful as ever.
 Madame Butterfly, by the great American playwright David Belasco, was a huge hit in 1900 when Puccini saw it in London.
 This story of a clash of cultures, of the doomed love affair between an American naval officer and his Japanese bride, moved audiences to tears and is as relevant now as it was then.

 Butterfly's Trouble requires no scenery or special lighting.
 Or, it may be performed in a fully equipped theater.
 The four instrumentalists, performing an original orchestration by Ray Luedeke, sit as a group and have some some spoken text, while the two singers and the actor move around them.
 The production can be adapted to any space suitable for small ensembles.